Writing a college essay is something that every student will have to do at one point or another, and guess what?

 1. Keep it simple:

-3. Make sure you know what to include in the body of the essay:
+3. Make sure you know what to include in the essay’s body:

 4. Take care of the conclusion: